Speech-VINO/SER/README.md

 3. Enter the absolute path of the chosen file to the field in the GUI.
 4. Press the "Predict... " button on the right hand side of the GUI, to get the emotion predicted.
 5. Voila!
 You should be getting a predicted emotion within seconds.

+## How to Use the Edge App
+Direction of usage: Using the terminal, entering a command starting with `python app_ser.py ...` to run the application, and with some flags such as `-i` to specify the input file, `-t` to specify type such as "IMG", then `-m` to specify the model, and finally `-c` to specify the extension, an inference at the edge can be made.

 ## Work by Arka
 Pre-app model training results with all 8 emotion types: